Undergraduate Level Courses

 This course introduces students to the subject matter and methods of the economic approach to studying the past.
 Students will learn how quantitative data and economic logic can help historians frame and answer certain historical questions.
 Readings and examples from economic historians will represent various schools of thought and will address salient questions in world history.
 This is a seminar course, which means that instruction is mainly discussion-based.
 The course will also include historical workshops – class periods in which students have the opportunity to engage with historical material hands-on, to discover and debate the meaning of the traces of the past.
 No prior course in economics is required.

-This course is aimed at establishing literacy in the Pacific Islands, their storied histories and their complex presents.
-It will take students through the Indigenous human geographies in the Pacific, the coming of Europeans and the establishment of spheres of influence through various economies and imperial activities.
+This course is aimed at establishing literacy in the Pacific Islands, their storied histories, and their complex presence.
+It will take students through the Indigenous human geographies in the Pacific, the coming of Europeans, and the establishment of spheres of influence through various economies and imperial activities.
 It will pay close attention to the causes and consequences of power shifts, the imposition of imperial powers and resistance to it as well as the movement of Asian people into the island Pacific as indentured plantation laborers from the mid-C19th.
 It will investigate the building of tensions that led to World War Two and what happened in its aftermath.
 From here the course looks at the reasons the Pacific Islands have returned to western focus as the frontline of climate change and more urgently still, driven by massive and recent Chinese attention as an extension of its Belt and Road Initiative.
-As well as paying close attention to perspectives from Washington, Canberra, Wellington, Paris and Beijing, this course will be Pacific focused, giving much attention to Pacific island actors, voices and perspectives, and framed around the urgent situation of the present.
+As well as paying close attention to perspectives from Washington, Canberra, Wellington, Paris, and Beijing, this course will be Pacific-focused, giving much attention to Pacific island actors, voices, and perspectives, and framed around the urgent situation of the present.
 Information about the course instructor Patricia O’Brien, Ph.D., can be found at this link: https://www.tautaithebook.com/

 This course will look at the origins, practice, and nature of Fascism as it developed in Europe between the world wars.
 To that end, readings by Fascist theorists such as Mussolini and Hitler, as well as by historians who analyze and describe the phenomenon will be used.
 Films from and about the era will also be part of the material for the course.
 In addition to discussing historical Fascism, the course will also take a look at what, if anything, connects the meaning of Fascism as it existed in the past and how that term is used today.

-Explores Mexican history and northward migrations setting cinematic classics in the context of leading histories: Steinbeck’s Viva Zapata linked to Womack’s Zapata and the Mexican Revolution, followed by Buñuel’s Los olvidados (The Damned), Cuaron’s Roma, Nava’s Mi familia, and Riggen’s Under the Same Moon–all linked to relevant historical/analytical studies.
-We will watch films together, and discuss as films, then return to discuss them in the context of historical visions–engaging the evolution of both over time.
-Students will write independent analytical essays, one on 20th-century Mexico, one on migrations north.
+Explores Mexican history and northward migrations setting cinematic classics in the context of leading histories: Steinbeck’s Viva Zapata linked to Womack’s Zapata and the Mexican Revolution, followed by Buñuel’s Los Olvidados (The Damned), Cuaron’s Roma, Nava’s Mi Familia, and Riggen’s Under the Same Moon–all linked to relevant historical/analytical studies.
+We will watch films together, and discuss them as films, then return to discuss them in the context of historical visions–engaging the evolution of both over time.
+Students will write independent analytical essays, one on 20th-century Mexico, and one on migrations north.

 Embark on a profound journey through Ukraine’s tumultuous history, exploring the haunting theme of genocide from the era of Hitler to the present day under Putin’s regime.
 This course offers a meticulous examination of historical events and political dynamics, providing students with a deep understanding of the tragic occurrences that have shaped Ukraine’s destiny.
 By engaging with primary sources and expert analyses, participants will critically evaluate the far-reaching impact of genocidal actions against Jews and Poles on the nation’s culture, identity, and relationships with its neighbors.
 Additionally, the course will shed light on Putin’s view of history and global order, highlighting their relevance in Russia’s war against Ukraine and offering insights into how historical narratives can be manipulated for political purposes.